The Open Polymers 2026 (OPoly26) Dataset and Evaluations: MD Details

 \subsection{Ion insertion MLIP-MD}

-The equilibrated ion-inserted polymer systems were used as the initial configurations for machine-learning molecular dynamics (ML-MD) simulations.
-All simulations were performed using the Atomic Simulation Environment (ASE) framework interfaced with the FAIRChem machine-learned interatomic potential (MLIP) package.\cite{Larsen_2017} Atomic interactions were modeled using the UMA-S-1P1 neural network potential, which was selected for its balanced accuracy across organic and inorganic chemistries relevant to ion–polymer interactions.\cite{wood2025uma} Each polymer–ion configuration was converted into an ASE Atoms object and simulated under periodic boundary conditions applied in all three directions.
+The high-entropy copolymer and peptoid systems equilibrated with classical MD underwent ion-insertion and were subsequently used as the initial configurations for machine-learning molecular dynamics (ML-MD) simulations.
+All simulations were performed using the Atomic Simulation Environment (ASE) framework interfaced with the FAIRChem machine-learned interatomic potential (MLIP) package.\cite{Larsen_2017} Atomic interactions were modeled using the UMA-S-1 neural network potential, which was selected for its balanced accuracy across organic and inorganic chemistries relevant to ion–polymer interactions.\cite{wood2025uma} Each polymer–ion configuration was converted into an ASE Atoms object and simulated under periodic boundary conditions applied in all three directions.
 The total formal charge of each system was automatically parsed from the PDB metadata and passed to the ML potential to maintain charge consistency.
 MD simulations were carried out in the canonical ensemble (NVT) at 300 K using a Berendsen thermostat with a relaxation time constant of 100 fs.
 The equations of motion were integrated with a 1 fs time step, and atomic velocities were initialized from a Maxwell–Boltzmann distribution at the target temperature.
-All production trajectories were run for 2 picoseconds before extracting clusters for single point DFT calculations.
+All production trajectories were run for 2 ps before extracting clusters for single point DFT calculations.